Apply for Grants

 Candidates must hold an MD, PhD, or equivalent degree and be a tenure-track or tenured faculty.
 The investigator must be conducting original research as an independent faculty member.
 ACGT has no citizenship restrictions.
 However, research supported by the award must be conducted at medical schools and research centers in the United States and Canada.
 Continued support is contingent upon submission and approval of a non-competitive renewal application each year.

 When are Grants offered?
 Where are the RFAs posted?

-Grants are typically offered twice a year – in the fall and spring.
-RFAs are sent to most academic institutions and medical centers that have expressed interest in the past, as well as infoEDglobal SPIN database and GrantForward.
-To be added to the distribution list for RFAs, please send an email firstname.lastname@example.org
+Grants are typically offered twice a year – in the Fall and Spring.
+To be added to the distribution list for RFAs, please send an email email@example.com

 Where can I find the RFA and application?

 If there is a current RFA, applicants may go to ProposalCentral.org and log-in to view the RFA and instructions or go to the link on the homepage of the ACGT website.

 All Letters of Intent (LOIs) are reviewed by members of ACGT’s Scientific Advisory Council and approved reviewers.
 Those applicants whose LOIs are deemed responsive to the RFA and the mission of ACGT are invited to submit full applications, which will include the following sections: biosketch, budget, research plan (10-page max), literature citations, and letter of reference.
 Submitted applications will be reviewed by two peer reviewers.
 The finalists’ applications will then be reviewed and selected by ACGT’s Scientific Advisory Council and ACGT’s Board of Directors.

 Grant funds will be disbursed following execution of a grant agreement between the grantee institution and ACGT.
 The following items will be covered in ACGT grant agreements with grantee institutions: